olivierh59500/docker-crits/README.md

 This is a work in progress and should serve multiple purposes:

-1. Provide a useable docker container for [CRITs](https://github.com/crits/crits) in the Docker Registry
+1. Provide useable docker containers for [CRITs](https://github.com/crits/crits) in the Docker Registry
-1. Teach me how to use TravisCI and Stackbrew tools for automation
+1. Provide a chance to learn TravisCI and Stackbrew services for automation
+1. Provide a testbed for the ability to run CRITs on several architectures